VacCrow/vaccrow.github.io/guides/ultimates/UWU.md

 + **<u>Feather Rain</u>:**

 *Garuda* will shriek and jump away.
 At the same time, 5 players will be targeted by small AoEs under them dealing <span class='magic'>magical damage</span> and applying the <span class='speDebuff'>Windburn</span> debuff, a DoT lasting 18s.
-Player positions are shapshotted when *Garuda* shrieks.
+Player positions are snapshot when *Garuda* shrieks.

 ___